 Latin Proverb

-#8 Bending over backwards will break your spine
+#8 Bending over backward will break your spine

 Care about what other people think and you will always be their prisoner.